Basketball Rebounding Mentality and FundamentalsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 "Box Out"All players must learn this skill.
 Even perimeter players (guards) must be rebounders.
 Oftentimes, the missed 3-point shot results in a long rebound that our guards can get if they box-out properly.
 We don’t want the opponent’s guards slipping inside for the rebound and put-back.

 Boxing out near the basket, or "war zone".
 When you box out, you must first make contact with the player you are guarding.
 Locate your man, get in front of him/her, pivot facing the basket, bend over, get wide with your feet and arms out, and put your backside into the offensive player, sealing him/her away from the hoop.

 Be aggressive, and don't let the offensive player push you under the basket.
 If you get too far under the basket, a taller opponent with long arms can simply outreach you for the ball.
 Keep your man away from the hoop.
-Keep your eye on the ball flight, and go get it!
+Keep your eye on the flight of the ball, and go get it!

 If he tries to get around you, "arc" him outside, and then aggressively pursue the ball.
 If your man is stronger and pushes or forces you inside the war zone, then use the standard block-out technique used in the war zone.
 If your man releases away from the basket to half-court as a "safety", go to the closest elbow and rebound from there.
 Often the 3-point shot results in a long rebound to either elbow.

 Pass as soon as you can safely hit your teammate.
-But don't make a bad forced pass, and lose possession.
-I hate it when one of my players makes a good box-out, gets the rebound, but then simply throws the ball away with a bad pass… all the good, hard work ruined by a bad pass.
-And those kind of turnovers can kill you, as the opponent may get a quick shot or lay-up after the steal.
+Don't make a bad forced pass, and lose possession.
+I hate it when one of my players makes a good box-out, gets the rebound, but then simply throws the ball away with a bad pass - all the good, hard work ruined by a bad pass.
+Those kind of turnovers can kill you, as the opponent may get a quick shot or lay-up after the steal.

 Team Rebounding Concepts